 VS2 – Very slightly included 2

 I1 – Included

-VS diamonds offer high quality.
+VS diamonds offer high quality for a reasonable budget.
 A gemmological expert would have to use a 10x magnifying loupe, and quite a bit of time and effort, to see the inclusions inside it.
 In fact, gemmologists characterise VS inclusions as “minor”.
-This means that VS diamonds represent excellent value.
+At the same time, VS diamonds are much more affordable than VVS and IF diamonds.
+This means that VS diamonds represent excellent value for money.

-What do the numbers 1 and 2 mean?
+What do the numbers 1 and 2 mean – VS1 and VS2?

 A VS1 diamond has slightly fewer and smaller inclusions than a VS2 diamond.
 In other words, a VS1 diamond is slightly better than a VS2 diamond.